-More than 6,500 speeding tickets were issued in Schenectady County in 2018.
+Police wrote 6,560 speeding tickets in Schenectady County in 2018.
 While this is a lot, it is 11% fewer tickets than were issued in 2017.
 Moreover, its more than a third fewer tickets than were issued in 2009, the earliest data available from the DMV.
 Speeding tickets were distributed fairly consistently most days of the week in 2018, but Tuesday and Wednesday were slightly lighter days.
 August and September were the busiest months for speeding tickets in Schenectady last year, accounting for more than 20% of all tickets for the year.
 Nearly two-thirds of speeding tickets (63%) were issued by State Troopers.

-Number of Speeding Tickets Given in Suffolk County, NY
+Number of Speeding Tickets Given in Schenectady County, NY

 |Year||# of Speeding Tickets|

 Drivers charged with speeding in Schenectady County should take the ticket to court.
 Be warned, however, that only about 5% of drivers were successful in beating a speeding ticket last year.
 However, with the help of a NY traffic ticket attorney, a driver has a good chance of successfully negotiating with prosecutors to reduce the charge, potentially lowering the fine, as well as avoiding points.
 This, in turn, can prevent a hike in insurance rates and reduce the risk of a DRA fee.

 Schenectady County Geography and How It Relates to Traffic Tickets